CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 <img src="Accomplishment-CookieJar/images/ScreenShots/BeautifulSoup.PNG" alt="Web-Scraping" width="960" height="540">

-- The Beautiful Soup is an application you can access on the full screen that displays scraped data from a web page that explains what the cookie jar theory is.
+- The Beautiful Soup is an application you can access on the full screen that displays scraped data from a web page that explains more about cookie jar theory.

 <details>
   <summary>Story 6: Setup Beautiful Soup <a href="Accomplishment-CookieJar/AccomplishmentTracker/templates/AccomplishmentTracker/AccomplishmentTracker_BS.html">[TPL]</a></summary>